-The importance of the last step in developing a product is underestimated by many individuals.
+The importance of the last step in developing a product is all too frequently skipped.

 Of course, a lot goes into the concept stage, along with the product’s design, development and prototyping, but moving forward into production requires you to take one last sober look at your design to see whether you’ve met your targets.